 8. Scented Geraniums

-Lemon scented geraniums are very effective mosquito repellent plants that have a strong scent to keep pests away.
+When it comes to Mosquito repelling plants, Lemon-scented geraniums are very effective and have a strong scent to keep pests away.
 They like warm, sunny areas and bloom into gorgeous flowers to decorate your outdoor space.

 Woody, flavorful, and easy to grow, rosemary also acts as a natural mosquito repellent.
 Use it to add flavor to your dishes while keeping those pesky mosquitoes away.
 Make sure you place them in an area with a lot of space since they do tend to spread quickly.